-The Chief shall issue a Public Meeting Summary after the LPR Meeting in accordance with MD 3.5.
+The cognizant DFRSS Chief shall issue a Public Meeting Summary after the LPR Meeting in accordance with MD 3.5.

 After the LPR Meeting, the results of the LPR assessment should be used to update the inspection and licensing program for the facility.
 The changes to the inspection and licensing program should focus on the most efficient use of NRC resources.
-The and DFM branches shall incorporate program changes into the Inspection Plan which is maintained in RPS.
+The DFRSS and DFM branches shall incorporate program changes into the Principle Inspection Plan which is maintained in RPS.

 Closing out an ANI.
-ANIs will typically be inspected via a supplemental inspection and documented as closed in an associated inspection report. should verify that the licensee has taken actions to resolve the ANIs identified in the previous assessment period.
-If the licensee has taken adequate corrective actions or actions to prevent recurrence on the issue, then it should be recorded in the LPR ssessment ackage as closed. subject should be discussed in the LPR evelopment meeting.
-There should be discussion in the current assessment period LPR on whether the licensee has either adequately resolved the issue or it remains open awaiting action.
+ANIs will typically be inspected via a supplemental inspection and documented as closed in an associated inspection report (e.g., see “URENCO USA – Integrated Inspection Report 07003103/2024004,” dated January 21, 2025 (ML25021A215)).
+DFRSS should verify that the licensee has taken actions to resolve the ANIs identified in the previous assessment period.
+If the licensee has taken adequate corrective actions or actions to prevent recurrence on the issue, then it should be recorded in the LPR assessment package for that assessment period as closed.
+The subject of what the license should do for the ANI to be closed shall be discussed in the LPR development meeting.
+There should be discussion in the current assessment period LPR letter on whether the licensee has either adequately resolved the issue or that it remains open awaiting action.

 06.04 Review Process.

 The SPI should collect information applicable to the facility’s assessment period.
-The staff should organize the information into the LPR acility ssessment ackage provided in Exhibit 2.
+The DFRSS staff should organize the information into the LPR facility assessment package provided in Exhibit 2.
+(If the package shows a clean LPR, proceed to brief the applicable DFRSS Chief so that the LPR letter can be directly issued.)
 The information assembled should include:

 All enforcement actions issued during the assessment period: